hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

     ``buildout['parts-directory']`` with the name of the section using the recipe.

+download-only
+    When set to 'true', the recipe downloads the file without trying to extract it.
+This is useful for downloading non-tarball files.
+The ``strip-top-level-dir`` option will be ignored if this option is enabled.
+Defaults to ``false``.

 Additionally, the recipe honors the ``download-directory`` option set in the ``[buildout]`` section and stores the downloaded files under it.
 If the value is not set a directory called ``downloads`` will be